hathibelagal-dev/instantpolyglot/docs/eng/Lojban.md

 Example:
 **ba'a do klama lo zarci**
 [I-expect] you go-to the market
-"I expect you're going to the market"
+“I expect you're going to the market”

 ### Modality